Ellasx7/data550_finalproject/README.md

 6.  `Dockerfile` specifies the environment and configuration needed to build the docker image for automated report construction

-## Instructions on How to Synchronize Packages
+## Instructions for Packages Synchronization

 1. To check if you have the `renv` package installed